Registration Services

 2. That the MydexID is not empty and not already in use

-Don't forget that your POST payload must also contain other attributes not-specific to the member, such as your API key, Connection NID, Connection Token Hash and return_to URL, as per the documentation in the link above.
+Don't forget that your POST payload must also contain other attributes not-specific to the member, such as the OAuth2.0 'Authorization' Bearer access token, Connection NID, Connection Token Hash and return_to URL, as per the documentation in the link above.

 Mydex will then redirect the member to the Identity Services app to create their Private Key.
 This form is not part of your own app, but is processed directly at Mydex.